doughahn/doughahn.io/projects/developer/bently-heritage-website.md

 ---
-title: "Crafted bespoke website solutions to drive engagement"
+title: "Crafted bespoke solutions for $100MM distillery driving engagement"
-date: 2017-01-01
+date: 2023-01-01
 tags: [ 'Developer' ]
-years: "2017-20"
+years: "2017-23"
 projOutcomes: "A new website with features that matched the business’s content needs, their brand look and feel, and had features like rich content and store locators that let the marketing team keep their hands on the steering wheel."
 projSkills: [ "Frontend", "CSS", "JS", "Craft CMS", "IA", "UX", "API"  ]
 ---